crmcog/sf-cog/docs/admin-guide/30-deep-dive-business-layer.md

 ### Create automation for visits

+Choose any technology option for the following automation requirements.

 1. Visits should be cancelled with reason code as “No Show” if there is no visit on the scheduled time (only for scheduled visits)
 2. Allow CC to “check-in” scheduled visits
 3. Send reminder for scheduled visits one day prior to the visit